pulibrary/princeton_ansible/README.md

 ### Mac

 1. Install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/)
-2. Run `bin/first-time-setup.sh` - this installs Devbox and all language/tooling dependencies
+2. Run `bin/first-time-setup.sh` - this installs Devbox, direnv, and all language/tooling dependencies
 3. If you encounter Nix build user errors, run: `./fix-nix-build-users.sh`
+4. Open a new terminal so the direnv shell hook is active
-4. Follow the steps under "Every time setup"
+5. Follow the steps under "Every time setup"

 ### Microsoft Windows/ Ubuntu